-In the past two years, Google Camera (GCam) Port from Pixel devices has gained immense popularity.
+In the past few years, Google Camera (GCam) Port from Pixel devices has gained immense popularity.
 But it is not just known for the amazing and latest features, it also enhances the camera quality and allows you to take great pictures using AI software.
 It is, in several ways, better than the stock camera app that comes pre-installed on the phone.

 But in order to install Google Camera Port, you must first enable Camera2 API on your Xiaomi Mi A2/A2 Lite.
-Even though Xiaomi phones run stock Android, they still do not support Camera2 API officially.
-It’s easy to enable it when your phone is rooted, by editing the build.prop file manually, or by simply issuing some simple commands.
+Even though Xiaomi phones run the stock Android software, they still do not support Camera2 API officially.
+It’s easy to enable it when your phone is rooted, by editing the build.prop file manually or using a Magisk module.

-But if your Mi A2 is not rooted, you will need to follow a different approach.
+But if your phone is not rooted, you will need to follow a different approach.
 And this guide will take you through the same.
 So, just follow the instructions below to first enable Camera2 API without root and then install Google Camera Port on Xiaomi Mi A2/A2 Lite.

 Download Patched Boot Image